Sustainable Development Goals

 A major network of leading companies, think tanks, charities, universities, trade unions and professional bodies has reached an important milestone in measuring the UK’s performance against the United Nations Sustainable Development Goals (SDGs).
-Organisations including WWF-UK, Good Energy, the Open University, Gaia Education, the University of Northumbria and Change Agents UK are partners of the UK Stakeholders for Sustainable Development (UKSSD), a cross-sector network working to drive action in the implementation of the SDGs in the UK.
-Change Agents UK, along with several other partners were commissioned by the UKSSD to carry out a detailed assessment of progress on SDG4 and other related goals.
+UKSSD is a cross-sector network working to drive action in the implementation of the SDGs in the UK.
+Professor Stephen Martin of Change Agents UK, along with several other partners were commissioned by the UKSSD to carry out a detailed assessment of progress on SDG4 and other related goals.

 UKSSD has now completed a comprehensive assessment of the UK’s performance against the goals which was published in July and then launched in Westminster on the 3 July and later that month at the UN in New York.
 The report called “Measuring Up” is a wide-ranging and in-depth performance assessment launched during the UN High Level Political Forum on Sustainable Development held in New York in July.

 Measuring up: How the UK is performing on the UN Sustainable Development Goals

 UKSSD report ‘Measuring up’ shows how the UK is performing on the UN Sustainable Development Goals (SDGs) for the first time.
 And while there’s an enormous amount to celebrate, the most vulnerable people and places in our society are increasingly being left behind.
 Measuring up is the most comprehensive review of the current situation in the UK conducted to date.
 It tells us what is happening in the UK for people, the environment and the economy.